microsoft/pxt-adafruit/olddocs/js/lessons/on-fall/challenges.md

 ### Challenge 0

 Welcome!
-This [guided tutorial](https://live.microbit.co.uk/td/lessons/on-fall/tutorial) will show you how to detect when the micro:bit is falling.
-Your goal is to write a program that detects when the micro:bit falls!
+This [guided tutorial](https://live.microbit.co.uk/td/lessons/on-fall/tutorial) will show you how to detect when the @boardname@ is falling.
+Your goal is to write a program that detects when the @boardname@ falls!

 ```
 input.onFall(() => {